OpenBazaar/mason/README.md

 # Samulator

-A tool for building OpenBazaar simluations.
+A tool for building OpenBazaar simulations.

 # Usage